 It also helps when they see their big brothers eating.
 So, meal time is always family time!

 Sometimes you have to be sneaky and hide the important ingredients.
 The girls love raw pumpkin seeds.
 But, the boys will only eat them when combined with other ingredients like my bars or when I grind them into a flour in my bread.
-So, last night I buried them in a special dessert.
+Last night I buried them in a special dessert.
 I divided one banana between the four kids, then sprinkled in raw pumpkin seeds, a small scoop of homemade vanilla coconut milk ice cream (found in the freezer from a party months ago), raw milk yogurt, shaved dark chocolate, cinnamon, raisins, and toasted coconut chips.
 They ate the whole thing.
-Now this is wonderful because raw pumpkin seeds have many health benefits for kids, including:
+This is wonderful because raw pumpkin seeds have many health benefits for kids, including:

 - good for brain development